samuelexferri/gpg-guide/gpg-guide.md

 GnuPG also has a `--faketime` parameter, but it does only work if `--debug` is also set, which requires some compile options that are not always applied for production builds.

+You cannot take it for sure or even verify it, this is juts the date the signer "claims" to have signed the key on.

 _Back to the Future!_

 ## Creating new keys